MamHlados/backward-cpp/README.md

 	apt-get install binutils-dev (or equivalent)

-Libunwind provides, in some cases, a more accurate stack trace as it knows to decode signal handler frames and lets us edit the context registers when unwinding, allowing stack traces over bad function references.
+Libunwind provides, in some cases, a more accurate stacktrace as it knows to decode signal handler frames and lets us edit the context registers when unwinding, allowing stack traces over bad function references.